yopdog/test22/Liberland-constitution.md

 * **§I.4.** Cantons shall be free to choose which laws to enforce and which courts to recognize.
 * **§I.5.** Cantons shall Represent their Citizen members in the United Cantons Assembly.
 * **§I.6.** Cantons must be be registered in the United Cantons Assembly.
+* **§I.6.** Cantons have a defacto veto power on laws passed in the United Cantons Assembly if thay refuse to allow a law to be inforced on their members.
+The lagitimicy of such a veto shall be judged on a case by case bases in accordance to the constitution.
+* **§I.7.** disputes between Cantons shall be solved in peacefull and civic manner.

 ## Chapter 3: United Cantons Assembly